CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

 For babies who are receiving both breast milk and infant formula, how much and how often a baby eats may be different than for babies who receive only breast milk or only infant formula.
-If you have questions about your baby’s feeding patterns, talk with his or her doctor or nurse.
+If you have questions about your babyaÌ‚â‚¬TMs feeding patterns, talk with his or her doctor or nurse.